IzharFine/EzTable/README.md

 ```
 var ezTable = new EzTableGenerator();
 ```
-after that you have 2 options:<br />
+after that you have to load your table object.<br />
-1. Build your table with JsonObject you made.<br />
-YourTableObject - Can be an JsonObject or DOMTable, you`ll can see bouth structs later in this introduction.
+Your table object Can be an JsonObject or DOMTable, you`ll can see bouth structs later in this introduction.
 ```
-ezTable.buildTable(YourTableObject, 'DOMTargetSelector');
+ezTable.loadTable(YourTableObject);
 ```
-2. Configuration the table build by your own.<br />
+After that you can use the control panel to configuration the table build by your own (this part not required, the table have default configuration):<br />
-For this part you need to use:
 ```
 ezTable.controlPanel();
 ```